Frequently Asked Questions

-Season tickets are available from the Parish Council office at the Village Hall, which is open between 10am and 12.30pm daily.
-Season tickets are valid for a year from the date of purchase and currently cost £140.
+Season tickets are available from the Parish Council office at Seacott, Cross Street, Combe Martin, which is open between 10.00am and 12.00pm Monday, Tuesday, Wednesday and Friday.
+Season tickets are valid for a year from the date of purchase and currently cost £160.
 We shall need your car registration number, make, model and a contact telephone number/address.

 How do I appeal about a car parking charge notice?

 If you receive a Parking Charge Notice in one of Combe Martin Parish Council’s car parks, details of the appeals procedure are set out on the Parking Charge Notice.I

 Can I take my dog on Combe Martin Beach?

 Combe Martin has an award for Combe Martin Beach, so dogs are not allowed on the Beach between 1 May and 30 September each year.
 We appreciate your help in respecting this restriction.
 To find out if there are any restrictions on Newberry Beach, Combe Martin, please contact the owners, Combe Martin Beach Holiday Parcs on 01271 882563.